mattmassicotte/XCLint/README.md

 # XCLint
 Xcode project linting

-This project is currently very WIP.
+This project is still pretty young, and has rough edges.
+However, it kinda works!
+So, please do give it a shot.

 ## Installation